 An unfinalized divorce doesn’t necessarily stop you from dating.
 However, you should know that if your spouse or the judge discovers that you are dating, they may assume your new relationship began as an affair that ruined your marriage.
 This can lead to unnecessary complications during divorce proceedings.
 It’s generally best to focus on your children during the transition period and avoid dating until your divorce is finalized.

-How Long Should I Wait Before Introducing a New Partner to My Kid?
+How Long After Divorce Should I Introduce a New Partner to My Child?

 Adjusting to a divorce can be a challenge for everyone, especially for your children.
 Introducing a new partner while a child is still struggling to adapt to the divorce can negatively affect their development.